capybara-brain346/pokedex-api/README.md

 <img src="https://github.com/user-attachments/assets/de7f2289-5809-4126-8432-5fcd1e625c5a" alt="Features Screenshot" width="full">

+Here’s the updated `README` for your Pokedex-API project with the Dockerfile changes included:

+---

 # Pokedex-API

 This project is a RESTful API developed with FastAPI that provides detailed data on over 1,000 Pokémon.
 It allows users to query various Pokémon attributes such as name, species, abilities, type, and combat stats.
-The API integrates an SQLite database to store and manage Pokémon data scraped from external sources.
+The API integrates a PostgreSQL database to store and manage Pokémon data scraped from external sources.

 ## Features
 - **Comprehensive Pokémon Data:**
   - Data scraped from [pokemondb.net](https://pokemondb.net) for 1,015 Pokémon.
-  - Data stored in CSV files and imported into an SQLite database for persistence.
+  - Data stored in CSV files and imported into a PostgreSQL database for persistence.
   - Uploaded to Kaggle as an open-source dataset, receiving over 1,100 downloads and 5,000 views.

 - **API Endpoints:**